NickvanOort/codestyle/docs/path.md

-# The many faces of Path
+There are few topics that seem to cause so much confusion as paths for beginners.
+This is probably because there are a lot of different situations where we refer to things as "paths", and they all have their own quirks.

 # Table of Contents

 - [The PATH environment variable](#The-PATH-environment-variable)
 - [PYTHONPATH](#PYTHONPATH)
 - [Paths as in Filepaths](#Paths-as-in-Filepaths)

-There are few topics that seem to cause so much confusion as paths for beginners.
-This is probably because there are a lot of different situations where we refer to things as "paths", and they all have their own quirks.

 # The PATH environment variable